kite-sdk/kite-examples/dataset-hbase/README.md

 mvn exec:java -Dexec.mainClass="com.cloudera.cdk.examples.data.ReadUserDataset"
 ```

-You could also try changing `WriteUserDataset` to set the field and check that it runs,
+You can also try changing `WriteUserDataset` to set the new field and check that it runs,
 and that the new entities can be read back.

 ```bash